AinuraData/World_Layoffs/README.md

    - Using CTE

-3. Data cleaning and formating
+3. Data cleaning and formatting

 - Remove Duplicates
   - Using CREATE TABLE